Informfully/Documentation/docs/source/native.rst

 You can edit ``app.json`` to include `configuration keys <https://docs.expo.io/versions/latest/guides/configuration.html>`_ under the ``expo`` key.
 To change your app's display name, set the ``expo.name`` key in ``app.json`` to an appropriate string.
 To set an app icon, set the `expo.icon` key in `app.json` to be either a local path or a URL.
-It's recommended that you use a 512x512 png file with transparency.
+It's recommended that you use a 512x512 PNG file with transparency.

 Building Release
 ----------------